Introduction to CAN Bus Vs RS485

 1. Physical Layer:

-Two lines with balanced signals and a voltage differential are used by RS485.
+- RS485 uses two lines with balanced signals and a voltage differential.

 2. Maximum Length of Cable: